2 Helpful / 3 Not

 Restrooms, and a nice playground for the little ones.

-Other Thoughts: A very nice, larger park style course, with good mix of longer distances, and scenic Tenn. style countryside.
-Has the potential to be something special here.
+Other Thoughts: A very nice, larger park style course, with a good mix of longer distances, and scenic Tenn. style countryside.

 I would wear sturdy shoes.